This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 To select the type you want to assign to your device, simply tap on one of the available types.

-To change the name of your device, simply tap anywhere in the Name box and you’ll get a field to enter the name of the device.
+To change the name of your device, simply click on the Edit icon and you’ll jump to the Device Properties section.
 The procedure is the same for entering the Location or Zone information.

 Location is the room/site where the device is located and Zone is the area within the location (Rack, Floor #, etc.).
 These are all free text fields that also maintain a list of possible values so you don’t have to insert the same information multiple times.